Multi-Atlas Brain Network Classification through Consistency Distillation and Complementary Information Fusion: Preliminaries

 \subsection{Problem Definition}

-Multi-atlas brain network classification aims to predict the distinct class of each subject by using various atlases for the same fMRI data.
-Given a dataset of labeled brain networks $\mathcal{D} = \{(\boldsymbol{X}^a, \boldsymbol{X}^b, y_X)\}$, where $y_X$ is the class label of brain networks $\boldsymbol{X}^a$ and $\boldsymbol{X}^b$, the problem of brain network classification is to learn a predictive function $f$: $(\boldsymbol{X}^a, \boldsymbol{X}^b) \rightarrow y_X$, which maps input brain networks to the groups they belong to, expecting that $f$ also works well on unseen brain networks.
-We summarize the notations used throughout the paper in Appendix \ref{app:notation}.
+Multi-atlas brain network classification aims to predict the distinct class of each subject by using brain networks constructed with various atlases for the same fMRI data.
+Given a labeled brain network dataset $\mathcal{D} = \{(\boldsymbol{X}^a, \boldsymbol{X}^b, y_X)\}$, where $y_X$ is the class label of brain networks $\boldsymbol{X}^a$ and $\boldsymbol{X}^b$, the objective of multi-atlas brain network classification is to learn a predictive function $f$: $(\boldsymbol{X}^a, \boldsymbol{X}^b) \rightarrow y_X$ that can map the input brain networks to the groups they belong to, expecting that the function $f$ also works well on the other unseen brain networks.